 Read More »Sum of Fractions Closest to 10

-Directions: Using the digits 1 through 9, at most one time each, fill in the boxes to make the statement true.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make the equation as close to 9.8 as possible.
 Source: Nanette Johnson, based on Giselle Garcia’s problem

 Read More »Adding Fractions 5

-Directions: Using the digits 1 through 9, at most one each time, fill in the boxes to make the statement true.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make the equation true.
 Source: Giselle Garcia

 Read More »Adding Fractions 4

-Directions: Using the integers 1 to 10 at most one time each, fill in the boxes so that the sum is equal to 1.
+Directions: Using the integers 1 to 10, at most one time each, place an integer in each box so that the sum is equal to 1.
 Source: Joshua Nelson

 Read More »Fraction Equivalence

-Directions: Using the digits 1 to 9 at most one time each, fill in the boxes to create a fraction that correctly completes each statement.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to create a fraction that correctly completes each equation.
 Source: Ian Kerr

 Read More »Operations with Rational Numbers